 There are three different scenarios for how these three components can be configured.

 - Cloud Hosted

 Many customers deploy this solution in a campus environment where the Monarch devices, Ensemble Video server, and Wowza Streaming Engine are all hosted on the campus network.
 In this scenario, all the Monarch API calls, Monarch video streams, and recording is managed on the same network, behind the campus firewall.

 Another option is to deploy Monarch HD and LCS units in classrooms or meeting rooms in your institution but manage the devices and perform all recording using cloud hosted Ensemble Video.
-In this case, ports need to be open from the Monarch devices to the cloud hosted Ensemble Video server (port 80) and to the cloud-hosted Wowza Streaming Engine server (port 443).
+In this case, ports need to be open from the Monarch devices to the cloud hosted Ensemble Video server (port 80) and to the cloud-hosted Wowza Streaming Engine server (RTMP port 1935).

 Cloud Hosted with Local Recorder